Every filesystem must keep track of two basic things: where your data is, and where the free space is.

 In principle, keeping track of free space is not strictly necessary: every block is either allocated or free, so the free space can be computed by assuming everything is free and then subtracting out everything that's allocated; and the allocated space can be found by traversing the entire filesystem from the root.
 Any block that cannot be found by traversal from the root is, by definition, free.

 In practice, finding free space this way would be insufferable because it would take far too long for any filesystem of non-trivial size.
 To make the allocation and freeing of blocks fast, the filesystem needs an efficient way to keep track of free space.
-In this post we'll examine the most common methods, why they don't scale well, and the new approach we devised for ZFS.
+In this post we'll examine the most common methods, why they don't scale well, and the new approach we devised

 One way to mitigate the pathology of random frees is to defer the update of the bitmaps or B-trees, and instead keep a list of recently freed blocks.
 When this deferred free list reaches a certain size, it can be sorted, in memory, and then freed to the underlying bitmaps or B-trees with somewhat better locality.
 Not ideal, but it helps.